 Wi-Fi is available in all academic and administrative buildings, as well as all collegeowned student housing.
-All student rooms also include a wired Ethernet jack for each student.
-Personal routers are not allowed or supported, as they can interfere with College Wi-Fi network signal and render the College Wi-Fi network unusable for yourself and others.
-For this reason, the Computing

-Center reserves the right to disable network access to personal routers without warning.
+Personal routers are not allowed or supported, as they can interfere with the College Wi-Fi network signal and render the College Wi-Fi network unusable for yourself and others.
+For this reason, the Computing Center reserves the right to disable network access to personal routers without warning.
 If you encounter an issue with the College Wi-Fi service and feel that you need to use a personal router, contact the Help Desk for assistance as there is usually a solution that can be accommodated to restore sufficient Wi-Fi service to your location.